Peniel E. Joseph

 Peniel E. Joseph is an American scholar, teacher, and public voice on race issues especially the history of the Black power movement.
 He holds a joint professorship appointment at the LBJ School of Public Affairs and the History Department in at the University of Texas at Austin (UT Austin).
 Joseph joined UT Austin in 2015 from Tufts University in Massachusetts, where he had founded the school's Center for the Study of Race and Democracy (CSRD).
 He founded the second Center for the Study of Race and Democracy (CSRD) on the University of Texas campus in 2016, and is director of the center.

 Joseph also serves as Vice President of the Board of Directors at the Bayard Rustin Center for Social Justice, an LGBTQIA safe-space, community activist center, and educational enclave dedicated to honoring Bayard Rustin through their mission and good works.
 At UT–Austin, Joseph holds the Barbara Jordan Chair Professorship in ethics and political values.

 Early years

 Joseph was born and raised in New York City, New York, United States.
 His mother, a Haitian immigrant to the United States, was a major influence on his current work.
-Because of her, Stokely Carmichael (later Kwame Ture) and other related leaders were household names during Joseph's upbringing.
+Because of her, Kwame Ture and other related leaders were household names during Joseph's upbringing.

 Joseph attended the State University of New York at Stony Brook, where he earned a Bachelor of Arts degree in Africana Studies and European History.
 He received a Ph.D. in American History from Temple University in 2000.